NETSetup flash-mikrotik command flashes a stock MikroTik device into a single-box router

 What gets applied

-The .rsc rendered by MikrotikRscBuilder.Build (in src/NETSetup/Helpers/MikrotikRscBuilder.cs) configures:
+The .rsc rendered by MikrotikRscBuilder.Build (in src/NETSetup/Helpers/MikrotikRscBuilder.cs) is board-tolerant:

 Section Effect